dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2016-12-31-Human-And-His-Faith.md

 header:
      teaser: /assets/images/wiapost/5035-Human-And-His-Faith.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Human And His Faith](/assets/images/wiapost/5035-Human-And-His-Faith.jpg)

-## Human And His Faith
+# Human And His Faith

 If you look at life deeper,
 There is no other purpose of life other than to live.